This is a sample report using fictional veteran data. Your actual report will be generated from your own military medical record.

 DC 8045 · 38 CFR §4.124a

 Diagnosed with mild TBI following loss of consciousness at blast site.
-Neuropsychological evaluation at Camp Pendleton confirmed deficits in processing speed and working memory.
+Neuropsychological evaluation confirmed deficits in processing speed and working memory.
 Persistent headaches documented at 3–4 per week in follow-up notes through separation.
-No prior head injury documented at accession physical.
 Rating is determined by the most severe facet across 10 neurological domains evaluated at the C&P exam.

 Direct §3.303 — blast-related LOC Blast event in medical record (Oct 2016) Neuropsychology evaluation (Feb 2017) Cognitive deficits on standardized testing Headache medication prescribed